Relative genus bounds in indefinite four-manifolds: Adjunction inequalities

-\begin{example} By Theorem \ref{thm:adjunction-g4}, if $K$ is one of the trefoils or the figure-eight knot, then $K$ does not bound a disk $\Delta$ with $[\Delta]^2 > 0$ in the $\KT$ surface or in any spin symplectic manifold with $b_2^+>1$, because $g_4(K) = 1$.
+\begin{example} By Theorem \ref{thm:adjunction-g4}, if $K$ is one of the trefoils or the figure-eight knot, then $K$ does not bound a disk $\Delta$ with $[\Delta]^2 > 0$ in the $\KT$ surface.

 Since the left-handed trefoil and the figure-eight knots have $\nu^+=0$, we get better bounds from Theorem \ref{thm:adjunction-nu+}.
-Indeed, by Corollary \ref{cor:spinsymp}, the right-handed trefoil or the figure-eight knot do not even bound a genus-1 surface $\Sigma$ with $[\Sigma]^2 > 0$ in any spin symplectic manifold with $b_2^+>1$.
+Indeed, by Corollary \ref{cor:spinsymp}, the right-handed trefoil or the figure-eight knot do not even bound a genus-1 surface $\Sigma$ with $[\Sigma]^2 > 0$ in $\KT$.